micahwierenga/css-selector-basics/readme.md

 - Inline styles > Internal styles > External styles
 - !important trumps all of the above.

+## Conclusion

+CSS can be really fun or a total nightmare.
+You have to remember a few rules, but once you have them remembered, it's great to see your webpage come to life as you imagined.

+- Describe the differences between classes and IDs.
+- Identify the popular CSS properties we used today.
+- What are the use cases for inline styling vs. internal/external style sheets?

+## Additional Practice Exercises

-## Independent Practice - Using CSS to select class and id attributes (20 minutes)
+### Using CSS to select class and id attributes

 Go back to your code from the previous independent practice problem and continue to work through these exercises: